getCUJO/QoOID/draft-ietf-ippm-qoo.md

 Importantly, the framework does not enforce a minimum sample count.
-This means that even a small number of samples (e.g., 10) could technically constitute a distribution—though such cases are clearly insufficient for statistical confidence.
+This means that even a small number of samples (e.g., 10) could technically constitute a distribution but such cases are clearly insufficient for statistical confidence.
 The intent is to balance rigor with practicality, recognizing that constraints vary across devices, applications, and deployment environments.